chef-boneyard/delivery-cli/README.md

 If, for whatever reason, you want to compile and test with cargo's `--release` flag, run `make release`, and use `target/release/delivery`, but it will take longer to compile.

+### Promoting to Github

+Currently, when you hit accept in the Delivery RFR UI, it will merge to delivery master, but not github master.
+That happens in delivered/functional.

+**TO SHIP YOUR CHANGES, YOU MUST DELIVER THEM AS WELL AS APPOVE THEM VIA THE DELIVERY UI**

+ChefDK builds pull from master of delivery-cli on github, so delivering your changes in the delivery project for delivery-cli will "ship" them to the next build of the ChefDK.

+### Tips

++ You can set the logging level by exporting the `RUST_LOG` environment variable (e.g `RUST_LOG=debug cargo run`).

++ Export `RUST_BACKTRACE=1` for better stack traces on panics.

++ Run only the embedded unit tests (not functional tests in the `tests/` directory nor code embedded in doc comments) via `cargo test --lib`.
+You can also pass a module name to only run matching tests (e.g. `cargo test --lib job`).

++ To test a specific cucumber module, after a `bundle install`, you can run `bin/cucumber features/<feature>.feature`.

 ### Cucumber Testing

 We heavily rely on git in the project.
 Some of the cucumber tests mock out parts of git.